Once mighty US retailer Sears files for bankruptcy | AFP - This kiji is

-Washington (AFP) - Sears, the venerable US chain that once dominated the retail sector but had been in decline since the advent of the Amazon era, filed for bankruptcy Monday and announced it was closing almost 150 stores.
+Washington (AFP) - Sears, an anchor of retail life for generations of Americans, filed for bankruptcy Monday and said it was closing almost 150 stores, the latest marquee victim of the online era.

-With a history that stretches back to 1886, the company was a pioneer of departmental stores that catered to everyone and by the mid-twentieth century had built a vast empire that stretched across North America.
+Founded in 1886 as a mail order catalog company, it went on to pioneer departmental stores that sold all things to all people and by the mid-twentieth century had built a vast empire that stretched across North America.

 But it has closed hundreds of outlets in recent years amid a retail shakeout caused in part by the rise of Amazon and other e-commerce players.